tych0/xcffib/README.md

 ## Development dependencies

-Currently `xcb-types` (any tagged version, not just the old one on Hackage) doesn't run against `xcb-proto` 1.10; there is a hacked branch available at [tych0/xcb-types](http://github.com/tych0/xcb-types) that allows you to parse xcb-proto 1.10 mostly correctly.
-Other than that, you should be able to install all the deps from hackage or pip.
+You should be able to install all the language deps from hackage or pip.
 The [.travis.yaml](https://github.com/tych0/xcffib/blob/master/.travis.yml) has an example of how to install the dependencies on Ubuntu flavors.